Tobyarmond/TakeAway/README.md

 Assignment for Applied programming paradigms.

-Create a takeaway ordering system using console as a user interface
+Create a takeaway ordering system using console as an user interface